Jeff900/uniframe/README.md

 This project is a work in progress that has the aim to create an easy way to generate 3D frame models for printing purposes.
-In the very first released version 0.0.2 it is possible to generate variable sized ractangles, with fixed positioned holes to mount one to another.
+In the very first released version 0.0.2 it is possible to generate variable sized rectangles, with fixed positioned holes to mount one to another.
 The fixed position means the holes are always at the same distance from each other, based on the hole size (different hole sizes would not work together).